 You'll have to forgive me, it's my British sense of humour and I grew up with the greats of British comedy, who took pride in the fact that everyone and everything in life is subject to being made fun of.
 To me, Donald Trump is a bombastic tomcat.
 I turned Boris Johnson in to a baboon.
 Also, have you ever noticed cats hang around people that hate them.
 They just don't go away.
 They sit on your lap, rub themselves against you, purr in your face and you just can't stand them.

 Have people generally lost their sense of humour?
-Perhaps, but I'm hoping not otherwise they won't buy the book or sign up to my website for silly stories and hard-hitting and amusing commentary, which is a terrific idea by the way.
+Perhaps, but I'm hoping not otherwise they won't buy my book or listen to my website clips for silly stories and hard-hitting and amusing commentary, which is a terrific idea by the way.

 It's just 28 pages.
 Is your book 'Crump the Cat' book worth the money?
 If you can only measure wit in pages then you can say that I'm short on wit, but of course I wouldn't say that and neither will you, not if you buy my book.
 You can see more about my book here.

 Why do you think satire is important?
 Because it holds a lens up to society and gets people to understand that the world they live in is utterly and completely mad, with so many illogical ideologies and belief systems, it's frightening.
-If you would like to spread the joy of satire and get more of it in your life or in to the lives of those you love, please subscribe below.
 I'm on a mission to make satire 'great again.'

 Do you have an audio book of Crump the Cat?
 Yes, I do.
 It's out and you can buy it for the horribly expensive price of $2.99.
 For that you also get Boris Johnson as a baboon and a story about imperialistic and opportunistic rats fighting over resources, all of which will guarantee the most hilarious car drive, so much so you won't even want to get out of the car when you arrive.